jhollinger/occams-record/README.md

 `eager_load_one` defines an ad hoc `has_one`/`belongs_to` association.

 These ad hoc eager loaders are available on both `OccamsRecord.query` and `OccamsRecord.sql`.
-While eager loading with `OccamsRecord.sql` normallly requires you to declare the model, that is not necessary with `eager_load_one`/`eager_load_many`.
+While eager loading with `OccamsRecord.sql` normallly requires you to declare the model, that isn't necessary when using these methods.

 ## Injecting instance methods